cscorley/dissertation/chapters/1_introduction/2_motivation.md

 costs while maintaining accuracy of a traditional snapshot-based topic model for different software maintenance problems.

-\todo{edit these into the main text, or keep separate?}
+\attn{Nick, should I edit the following into the main text, or keep separate?}

 ### Feature Location {#sec:flt-motivation}